XpectraNet/xnet-langgraph/README.md

 **LangGraph × XpectraNet × ComposeDB**

-This demo showcases how autonomous agents can seed, transform, and align symbolic insights using the XpectraNet Protocol — a system for persistent, queryable memory trails stored on ComposeDB and secured by decentralized identity (Ceramic).
+This demo showcases how autonomous agents can seed, transform, and align symbolic insights using the XpectraNet Protocol, which supports a persistent insight lifecycle and memory trail stored on ComposeDB.

 ---